 By the end of the interview, if I’ve done my job correctly, I will have the parameters of the project spelled out for both of us.
 I have a pricing sheet and an idea of my calendar ready before I meet so I can provide fairly accurate expectations.
 This time with the client is really the most important part of the process – the rest is simply execution.

 In some cases, there are personal elements to be added to the fabric.
 I love working with a family’s neckties/scarves/clothing to create a new heirloom!
 Joan requested wallets made from her Dad’s neckties, and later, clutches created from her Mom’s silk scarves.
 We used Roberta’s mother’s hand-stitched hankies as the lining for a series of wallets for the many girls in the family.
 Cindy provided me with items from both parents to create a variety of handbags for family and friends who loved them.
 It is such a sweet, poignant process of re-purposing an everyday item to create something new that will be cherished and most importantly, interacted with on a regular basis instead of sitting in a closet or box.

 In other cases, clients want a unique color/size/material incorporated into a project.
 Linda wanted a table runner in fall colors with lots of texture.
 The Montgomery’s needed a runner to cover the top of their ultra-long half-height bookcase.
 Diane requested a holiday table runner.
 Kim asked for a Messenger Bag in her company colors.
 You get the idea!

 For me, there are really two sides of the process – the client relationship and the actual project.
-They both challenge and excite me in unexpected ways!
-So, I am really looking forward to this fall’s line-up of custom projects!
-My hope is that many people will be opening up uniquely handwoven gifts this holiday season!
+They both challenge and excite me in unexpected ways.
+So, I am really looking forward to this fall’s line-up of custom projects.
+My hope is that many people will be opening up handwoven gifts this holiday season that are uniquely yours!